 The content provides an introduction to the key components and issues in the care of people with dementia, as well as pointers to further in-depth information and useful resources.
 The content is suitable for health professionals from all disciplines and for undergraduate health care students.

-The modules form a self-directed education program – at the pace of the learner with no time limits for completion.
-The recommendation is to progress through the modules in order
+The handbooks form a self-directed education program – at the pace of the learner with no time limits for completion.
+The recommendation is to progress through the handbooks in order.

 - Demonstrate an understanding of the diagnostic process, including differential diagnoses.

 - Demonstrate an understanding of treatment and intervention options.